DamoM73/digital-solutions-text/ds_textbook/1_explore/0_explore_intro.md

 - Criteria Tables
 ```

+## Overview
-The explore phase involves students investigating a need, want or opportunity to analyse and understand a digital problem and its relationship to existing solutions.
+> The explore phase involves students investigating a need, want or opportunity to analyse and understand a digital problem and its relationship to existing solutions {cite}`queenslandcurriculumassessmentauthority_2017_digital`

 To complete the Explore phase of the EDGE problem solving processes we will work through seven steps.
 1. Describe the problem